rahulmeghlan/designPatterns/README.md

 # Design Patterns
-Contains List of some commonly used Design Pattern with some examples.
+Contains List of some commonly used Design Pattern with examples.
 #### Factory Pattern
  WIP